jplayer/jPlayer.injector/README.md

 ###Why does my template not work?
 There could be many reason, so consider:
+* Check the selector matches the class name you used.
 * Check the markers in the template match the injector's defaults or the options you set.
 * Check that you included the skin's CSS in your page.
 * Check you included jQuery and jPlayer in your page.